Blend S: Manga

 Blend S is a four-panel comic strip manga written and illustrated by Miyuki Nakayama.
 It made its first appearance in Houbunsha's Manga Time Kirara Carat magazine with the October 2013 issue, and began serialization in the magazine with the March 2014 issue.
 The last chapter was published in the June issue on April 28, 2022.
-Eight tankōbon volumes of the manga have been released with the last on May 26, 2022.
+Eight tankōbon volumes of the manga have been released from January 27, 2015, to May 26, 2022.
 The manga was licensed in North America by Sol Press before it went out of business and left the translation unfinished with only one volume published.
+At Anime Expo 2024, Yen Press announced that they licensed the series for English publication.

 Anime

 An anime television series adaptation, directed by Ryōji Masuyama and produced by A-1 Pictures, premiered on October 8, 2017.
 Gō Zappa supervised the series' scripts and Yōsuke Okuda designed the characters.
 Go Zappa wrote the screenplay, and Tomoki Kikuya composed the music.
 Aniplex of America licensed the anime for release in North America.
-The opening theme "Bon Appétit♡S" (ぼなぺてぃーと♡S, Bonapetīto♡Esu) and ending theme "Detarame na Minus to Plus ni Okeru Blend Kō" (デタラメなマイナスとプラスにおけるブレンド考, Detarame na Mainasu to Purasu ni Okeru Burendo Kō) are performed by Azumi Waki, Akari Kitō, and Anzu Haruno under the name Blend A (pronounced Blend Ace).
+The opening theme "Bon Appétit♡S" (ぼなぺてぃーと♡S, Bonapetīto♡Esu) and ending theme "Detarame na Minus to Plus ni Okeru Blend Kō" (デタラメなマイナスとプラスにおけるブレンド考, Detarame na Mainasu to Purasu ni Okeru Burendo Kō) are performed by Maika Sakuranomiya (Azumi Waki), Kaho Hinata (Akari Kitō), and Mafuyu Hoshikawa (Anzu Haruno) under the unit name Blend A (pronounced Blend Ace).

-In November 2017, the opening theme of the series became a viral meme on Twitter and YouTube, which consists of adding an additional word to the opening part of the song: "Smile, Sweet, Sister, Sadistic, Surprise, Service...", followed by that word, which may refer to pop culture or another popular meme, regardless of whether it starts with the letter S or not.
+In November 2017, the opening theme of the series became a viral meme on Twitter and YouTube, which consists of adding an additional word to the opening part of the song: "Smile, Sweet, Sister, Sadistic, Surprise, Service...", followed by that word, which may refer to pop culture or another popular meme, regardless of whether it starts with the letter S or not, instead of "We are Stile!!".